 • 0.1207 x 60 = 7.242 = 7 days

 Now, to calculate the worker’s rate of holiday pay, particularly where you have workers who don’t conform to normal working hours, you should take the average of their salary over the previous 12 weeks.
+Calculating holiday pay for zero-hour contract workers uses the average pay the worker earns over 52 weeks.
 If there happen to be weeks where they didn’t work any hours, and didn’t earn anything, you need to replace those weeks with the most recent previous weeks they were paid.

 Contract breaks and annual leave